Software Management Policy (ISP-13)

 The installation and use of software will be monitored by IT Services to ensure we are fulfilling our licencing obligations.
 The University needs to ensure it is maximising the value of its software assets.

-For further guidance on the use of University software and other facilities, refer to the Acceptable Use Policy (ISP-09).
+For further guidance on the use of University software and other facilities, refer to the Acceptable Use Policy (ISP-09) and the Compliance Policy (ISP-03).

 3.5.
 Software Maintenance

-Systems running software, including the operating system, which are not being maintained adequately and which may be presenting a wider risk to security, are liable to have their University network connectivity restricted.
+Systems running software, including the operating system, which are not being maintained adequately and which may be presenting a wider risk to University networks and data, are liable to have their connectivity restricted.

 3.6.
 Software Removal

-When decommissioning a University system, or a system managed on behalf of the University, for disposal or re-use, appropriate measures must be taken in relation to any software stored on it.
-Software must be removed, where not doing so could lead to breaking the terms of its licence.
+When decommissioning a University system, or a system managed on behalf of the University, licensed software must be removed to prevent any breach of licensing conditions.

 3.7.
 Permitted, Regulated and Prohibited Use of Software

 The University must comply with its overriding legal and contractual obligations.
 Some of these obligations affect software and the uses to which it may be put.
-The Chief Information Officer has responsibility for IT at the University and this may include the prohibition of particular software.
+The Chief Digital and Information Officer has overall accountability for IT at the University and has the authority to prohibit use of software.
+This may include, but is not limited to software that poses a risk to confidentiality, integrity or availability of University data.

 4. Further Guidance